branson748-cloud/Binary-Text_Encrypter-Decrypter/README.md

 When you run the program, you'll be prompted to choose an action:

 ```
-Welcome to Binary-Text Encrypter/Decrypter v1.0.3
+Welcome to Binary-Text Encrypter/Decrypter v1.0.5
-Please either to ENCRYPT or DECRYPT a message:
+Please choose either to ENCRYPT or DECRYPT a message:
 ```

 **To ENCRYPT a message:**